 Every retailer must be sure that their point of sale is compatible and integrated with a mobile payment platform.
 KORONA’s POS software is integrated with all forms of mobile payment.
-We can also provide any necessary hardware as well.
+We can also provide any point of sale hardware as well.
 Click below to find out more about how KORONA can help your small business grow.